-- 7.1 This policy will be reviewed in each summer term and updated as required.
-It will be published on the College website during the July prior to the start of the academic year in which it will be applied. - 7.2 Potential sub-contractors will be directed to it as the starting point in any relationship.
+- 7.1.
+This policy will be reviewed in each summer term and updated as required.
+It will be published on the College website during the July prior to the start of the academic year in which it will be applied.
+This policy will be reviewed biennially, or earlier if changes to the Funding Rules necessitate an update - 7.2.
+Potential sub-contractors will be directed to this policy as the starting point in any relationship.